 Tuple type

 A tuple is a fixed-length collection that can contain values of different data types.
-The key difference between tuples and lists are:
+The key differences between tuples and lists are:

-2. With tuples, it is possible to include values with different primitive types.
-Whereas lists dictate the type for all the elements included in it.
+- With tuples, it is possible to include values with different primitive types.
+Meanwhile, lists dictate the type of elements included in them.

-3. Values included in tuples are ordered.
-Lists due to their dynamic sizes, it is possible to resize as well as reorder the values in them.
+- Values included in tuples are ordered.
+Due to their dynamic sizes, it is possible to resize and reorder the values in lists.

 An example of a tuple type input variable: